publysher/rdflib-django/README.rst

 You can now use the following examples to obtain a graph.

-Getting a graph using rdflib’s store API:
+Getting a graph using rdflib's store API:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ::